 A Taste for Leadership

 I have had many conversations with leaders in various organisations who are scratching their heads about how to bring women back into full-time work.
-Notwithstanding the delicate time of raising young children, why is coming back proving so problematic for so many – especially with the current economic challenges?
+Notwithstanding the delicate time of raising young children, why is coming back proving so problematic for many – especially with the current economic challenges?

 Let me explain: I define ‘taste’ as an appreciation or enjoyment of a personal preference.
-In my book, taste is about having a healthy, mature attitude and relationship with work, colleagues, your profession and the community, your body, age, and overall image.
+In my book, the taste is about having a healthy, mature attitude and relationship with work, colleagues, your profession and the community, your body, age, and overall image.
 The intentional development of taste goes hand-in-hand with self-respect and is inseparable from our social standing: this applies to all human beings, irrespective of gender, industry or seniority.

 Leaders are expected not to manifest inappropriate behaviour – although it may well happen that they find themselves compelled to communicate exaggeratedly for the sake of attention – and, occasionally, to divert attention; there’s no need to give examples here as they are everywhere!
 But taste goes hand-in-hand with credibility – which is why it is such a valuable passport to leadership.